-But you may have some friends, and even family members, who you worry about as they continue to puff away.
+Those of you who follow me are pretty health savvy when it comes to knowing and controlling your heart risk factors.
+You know what a potent and toxic risk factor smoking is for the heart, but you may have friends and family members who you worry about as they continue to puff away.
 You know that’s not the way to a healthy heart, not to mention healthy lungs.
-Well, while Dr. Sinatra and I were in Vermont recently, I happened to pick up a pamphlet distributed by the Vermont QuitLine that may help you get through to someone you know who’s still smoking.
+While my wife Jan and I were in Vermont, I happened to pick up a pamphlet distributed by the Vermont QuitLine that may help you get through to someone you know who’s still smoking.

 The handout is entitled “Secondhand Smoke and Your Pets,” written by Mardi Richmond and published by California-based Journeyworks Publishing.
 Even I was astounded at the message in the brochure.
 As a longtime pet owner, I just hadn’t given much thought to what second hand smoke could do to them.